drupalprojects/search_api/README.txt

   (Configuration > Search API > [Index name] > Workflow)

-This page lets you customize how the created index works, and what metadata will be available, by selecting data-alter callbacks and processors (see the glossary for further explanations).
+This page lets you customize how the created index works, and what metadata will be available, by selecting data alterations and processors (see the glossary for further explanations).
-Data-alter callbacks usually only add one or more fields to the entity and their order is mostly irrelevant.
+Data alterations usually only add one or more fields to the entity and their order is mostly irrelevant.
 The order of processors, however, often is important.
-Consult the processors' documentation for determining how to use them most effectively.
+Read the processors' descriptions or consult their documentation for determining how to use them most effectively.

 - Indexed fields
   (Configuration > Search API > [Index name] > Fields)

 Here you can select which of the entities' fields will be indexed, and how.
-Fields added by (enabled) data-alter callbacks will be available here, too.
+Fields added by (enabled) data alterations will be available here, too.
 Without selecting fields to index, the index will be useless and also won't be available for searches.
 Select the "Fulltext" data type for fields which you want search for keywords, and other data types when you want to use the field